fare/asdf/doc/best_practices.md

 unless strictly necessary or widely useful, and even then with a long name that distinctively includes the name of your system.
-However it is perfectly acceptable to define methods on existing functions, preferrably using the `:perform` syntax used above, as part of a `defsystem` form.
+However it is perfectly acceptable to define methods on existing functions, preferably using the `:perform` syntax used above, as part of a `defsystem` form.

 If you must define new functions, variables or macros, you MUST define a new package in which to define them.